TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

       create-snapshot <uuid> <snapname>

         Support for snapshots is currently experimental.
-It only works for OS VMS which also have no additional datasets.
+It only works for bhyve VMs and OS VMs which also have no additional datasets.

         The <snapname> parameter specifies the name of the snapshot to take of the specified VM.
 The snapname must be 64 characters or less and